dantheman625/nlp_doc_info_extraction/README.md

 **3. Tokenization and Example Preparation**

 With the three splits defined as Pandas DataFrames, the notebook constructs Hugging Face `Dataset` objects from them.
 A tokenizer (SpanBERT’s tokenizer in this case) is loaded using `AutoTokenizer.from_pretrained(MODEL_NAME)`.
-A custom function—`make_example`—is applied to each example: it inserts special markers or context windows around the two entities in the sentence, tokenizes the text into input IDs and attention masks, and assigns a `relation_label` string to an intermediate field.
+A custom function `make_example` is applied to each example: it inserts special markers or context windows around the two entities in the sentence, tokenizes the text into input IDs and attention masks, and assigns a `relation_label` string to an intermediate field.
 After tokenization, the example retains only the tokenized inputs plus the original `relation_label`.
 This mapping is performed in batched mode on the Hugging Face `DatasetDict` to produce `token_input_datasets`.

 **4. Constructing Label Mappings**